hjjyhj/InstaAIModel/README.md

 - 1.6 M Instagram posts that mention 26,910 brand names and were published by 38,113 influencers
 - [Link to Request the Dataset](https://sites.google.com/site/sbkimcv/dataset/instagram-influencer-dataset?authuser=0)

 We used the full dataset for training, as tasks like post generation and influencer recommendation do not have a single correct output.
 The dataset was split into three equal parts to fine-tune each smaller language model (Llama, Qwen, Mistral) individually, allowing them to learn diverse influencer styles.
-The features used in training were influencer usernames, influencer bios, and post captions.
+For post generation, the feature used in training was post caption.
+For influencer recommendation, we used influencer usernames and bios.

 ## Our Team
 - Ho Jung Kim